Address: Fuji International Speedway Co.,Ltd., 694 Nakahinata, Oyama-Cho, Sunto-Gun, Shizuoka-Ken 410-1307, JAPAN

 Into the 1980s, Fuji remained a largely national venue, with a yearly visit of the World Endurance Championship the main event of note to attract international stars – even then, much of the grid was filled with local cars and drivers.
 Fuji's facilities were starting to become dated and its safety record – always slightly questionable – came under the spotlight again thanks to several fatal accidents, including the death in 1983 of the promising Toru Takahashi at the final corner.

-In 1986, a chicane was installed prior to the final corner in order to slow cars onto the straight, while in 1993 a second chicane was installed at Suntory and the first corner was squared off and tightened.
-Motorcycle racers also used a third chicane ahead of the 2300R corner.
+In 1984, a chicane was installed prior to the final corner in order to slow cars onto the straight, while in 1986 the first corner was squared off and tightened, followed the year after by the insertion of a chicane at Suntory.
+From 1993, motorcycle racers also used a third chicane ahead of the 2300R corner.
 The installation of a large gravel trap at Turn One lead to the severing of the abandoned banking from the main straight.

 Pit facilities were upgraded, but by the late 1990s, safety concerns were mounting.
 A fearsome and fiery crash involving Tetsuya Ota highlighted inadequacies in marshalling and race organisation at the circuit, Tetsuya-san largely being saved by a fellow competitor from the blaze.
 He suffered horrific burns and later successfully sued six race sponsors and promoters, including Fuji Speedway.